AlfrescoArchive/acs-deployment-aws/README.md

 More technical documentation is available inside [docs](docs/).

 # License information
-* The instructions how to upload a new license you can find [here](https://docs.alfresco.com/6.0/tasks/at-adminconsole-license.html)
+* The instructions how to upload a new license on a running ACS you can find [here](https://docs.alfresco.com/6.0/tasks/at-adminconsole-license.html)
 * If you are using one of our enterprise ACR base images from hub.docker.com or quay.io please keep in mind that Alfresco Content Services goes into read-only mode after 2-days.
 Request an extended 30-day trial from [here](https://www.alfresco.com/platform/content-services-ecm/trial/docker)
-* If you plan to use the AWS deployment in production you need to get an Enterprise License inclusive a specific license for S3 connector.
-Simply go on https://www.alfresco.com/platform/pricing and ask
+* If you plan to use the AWS deployment in production you need to get an Enterprise License in order to use the S3 connector amp.
+Go to https://www.alfresco.com/platform/pricing and ask for a 6.0 License.